teaprof/SobesNBI/README.md

 ## Why GUROBI solver is used instead of default one

-It seems that default CBC solver installed by PuPL installer is broken.
+It seems that default CBC solver v.
+2.10.3 installed by the latest at this moment PuPL v.3.3.0 installer is broken.
+The CBC solvers 2.10.6 and above up to 2.10.12 are OK.
+To update solver manually download the binary for CBC solver and update file `.env/lib/python3.12/site-packages/pulp/solverdir/cbc/linux/i64/cbc` with it.

+In this project, we simply switch the CBC solver to GUROBI.